-Ordinances shall be prepared by the Department of Law upon request of any Freeholder.
+Ordinances shall be prepared by the Department of Law upon request of any County Commissioner.
 Every proposed ordinance shall be prepared in writing in the form required for final adoption.
 No ordinance, except those relating to the budget or appropriation of funds and those relating to the adoption or revision of the Administrative Code, shall contain more than one subject, which shall be clearly expressed in its title.
-The enacting clause shall be "Be It Ordained by the Board of Chosen Freeholders of the County of Atlantic."
+The enacting clause shall be "Be It Ordained by the Board of County Commissioners of the County of Atlantic."
 Any ordinance which repeals or amends an existing ordinance or part of the Administrative Code shall set out in full that part of the ordinance, sections or subsections to be repealed or amended and shall indicate matter to be omitted by enclosing it in brackets or by strikeout type and shall indicate new matter by underscoring or by italics.
 Each ordinance shall be duplicated and distributed to the members of the Board in the manner as provided in this chapter.

 Except as otherwise provided by general law, the procedure for the passage of ordinances shall be as follows:

 Every ordinance, after being introduced and having passed a first reading, which first reading may be by title, shall be published at least once in the manner provided by N.J.S.A.
 40:41A-142 of the Charter, together with a notice of the introduction thereof and the time and place when and where it will be further considered for final passage.
 If there is only one such publication, the first shall be at least one week prior to the time fixed for further consideration for final passage.
 A copy of the proposed ordinance shall also be sent by regular mail to the Clerk of each municipality in the county not less than one week prior to the date of hearing.